WesleyYep/exchange/docs/exchange-core.md

 If the order is not matched, delete it

+## SubmitOrderReceiver
+This handles the RabbitMQ side and delegates the business logic out to an OrderProcessor

-### ExchangeNode
+## ExchangeNode

-This is a collection of OrderProcessors.
+This is a collection of SubmitOrderReceivers (by way of a MqOrderReceiver object).
 It accepts general order messages and utilises the specific order processor.
 This component is multi-threaded and has a RabbitMQ messaging API.

 The may be multiple ExchangeNodes setup to shard the processing by instrument.